albar965/littlenavmap-manual/src/en/LEGEND.rst

 Airport Traffic Pattern
 ~~~~~~~~~~~~~~~~~~~~~~~

-Color and indicators depend on user choice in airport traffic pattern
+Color and indicators depend on user choice in :doc:`HOLD`
 dialog.

 +-----------------------------------+-----------------------------------+